Discover Career Opportunities

 When it comes to actual designing, landscape architects have to come up with everything that could possibly need addressing.
 This could be what tiles a swimming pool uses, where the road goes and what the road is made out of, what trees go where, and what outbuildings would add to the whole look and feel.
 But this isn’t all they do.
 No.

-As a landscape architect, you could go down the challenging route of restoring historical sites, rebuilding damaged wetlands and streams that have been plugged by human destruction, whether deliberate or not.
+As a landscape architect, you could go down the challenging route of restoring historical sites, and rebuilding damaged wetlands and streams that have been plugged by human destruction, whether deliberate or not.
 The big trend at the moment, though, is using their skills and talents to develop environmentally innovative structures.
 This is becoming the must-do thing in most major cities now, where rooftop gardens want to better harness their ability to capture water from storms and then use it efficiently or develop vertical gardens that can cling to the walls and thus allow bees to be able to pollinate more and pollinate better.
 All of these things can fall under the bell curve that is a landscape architect’s responsibility.

 Of course, there is one thing we should mention, and that is the fact most landscape architects work out of an office of some kind.
-We’re saying this like it is a negative thing, but it could be that you are looking for a hybrid career that offers you the best of both worlds; the chance to work out of an office space while still being able to escape into the outside world, and actually be among nature and know how to better work with it.
-Basically, don’t fret just yet because you will be able to spend a considerable amount of your time in the field, working out exactly what goes where in reality and not just on paper.
+We’re saying this like it is a negative thing, but it could be that you are looking for a hybrid career that offers you the best of both worlds; the chance to work out of an office space while still being able to escape into the outside world, and be among nature and know how to better work with it.
+Don’t fret just yet because you will be able to spend a considerable amount of your time in the field, working out exactly what goes where in reality and not just on paper.

 So, how do you get to be a landscape architect and what does it pay?
 Well, first things first, you need to get at least a bachelor’s degree in landscape architecture or have minored in it alongside your architecture studies.
 It is, however, possible to work your way up the ranks from an intern role, it just requires grit and determination.
 This effort will be paid handsomely, though, probably to the tune of around $70,000 and upward.